shrnkm/thethirdone/README.md

 Here the problem of estimating MI becomes the problem of 'quantization,' and the method we want to use for reducing the continuous function of probability density to a finite set of points.
 There are two main groups of MI estimators: parametric and non-parametric estimators.
 Parametric estimators are the ones that assume the probability density could be modelled with one of the most frequent distributions like Gaussian.
 Non-parametric estimators assume nothing.

-The main approaches for estimating MI, in non-parametric way, are methods based on histogram, adaptive partitioning, kernel density, k-nearest neighbor, spline, and nonlinear correlation coefficient.
+The main approaches for estimating MI, in non-parametric way, are methods based on histogram, adaptive partitioning, kernel density, k-nearest neighbor, B-spline, wavelet density, and nonlinear correlation coefficient.
 </br>
 </br>
 </br>